Bookings are being taken for the ARCH Chief Officers Conference

 what it means for the sector.

-ARCH member councils are entitled to one free place at the 2019
+ARCH member councils are entitled to one free place at the Chief

-A detailed programme will be available shortly, but in the
+A programme preview will be available shortly, but in the

 meantime, you can book your place now.